Skip to main content

 About Jim and Carla Hutchins

-Jim has been teaching students about caring for the environment and running Oregon Stewardship with his wife, Carla, for more than 25 years.
-Both lovers of the outdoors, Jim spends a good deal of his free time fishing the rivers and the coast, and Carla is a busy organic gardener, growing all sorts of berries, flowers and vegetables.
+Jim taught students about caring for the environment and running Oregon Stewardship with his wife, Carla, for more than 30 years.
+Both lovers of the outdoors, Jim spent a good deal of his free time fishing the rivers and the coast, and Carla currently is coordinating and providing administrative assistance to Oregon Stewardship.

 Annual Bear Creek Salmon Counts

-Each October Jim counts salmon in Bear Creek at three locations and on several locations on the Illinois River near Cave Junction.
+Beginning in 1994, Jim counted salmon of Bear Creek.
 The salmon begin their migrations after the first rains, usually late September or early October.
 The bulk of the spawning is in mid October.
 Salmon counts have recently been very strong.
 A chart under Programs lists the yearly survey.